By Stephanie Younger •

 “In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent and unlawful, all because I was a Black girl.”Analysis: The Ways we Talk About Gender Stereotypes Do not Represent the Struggles we All Go Through

 I never spoke of what happened in the fourth grade until I was fifteen.
 I never thought much of what happened when I was five until recently.
 However, I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis.
-For example, when I was rushed to urgent care to treat tonsillitis, the doctor’s first instinct was that I had mono.
-I turned around and asked my mom what mono was, and my inconsolable fears of ending up in surgery instantly turned into infuriation and confusion.
-In hindsight, these comments made me very insecure, but I couldn’t identify why adults saw me that way.
-At the time, I stood at roughly five feet tall, and I am a very late bloomer.
+In hindsight, these assumptions made me very insecure, but I couldn’t identify why adults saw me that way, despite standing at roughly five feet tall at the time and being a very late bloomer.

 Being the soft-spoken person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud,” or “angry.”
 The fact that I live in a world where I am seen as such never fully registered with me, until I joined a robotics team when I was fourteen.
-A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out,” when, in actuality, I asked why they were refusing to let me code, and why the white girl I was working with was receiving full credit for our shared work.
+A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out.”
+In actuality, I asked why they were refusing to let me code, and why the white girl I was working with was receiving full credit for our shared work.
 These disparities are only the beginning of what costs Black girls of leadership and job opportunities, and are some of the root causes of arrests and incarceration.